 All bond payments have different terms that are defined in a legal contract normally referred to as the indenture.
 The borrower promises to pay interest (also known as a coupon) to the bondholder over a certain term, at the end of which the borrower returns the principal amount originally borrowed.

 Understanding the basic concepts of payment type, frequency, interest rate and maturity will provide you with substantial working knowledge of bond payment terms.

 Bond payments can be fixed or floating.
 A generic fixed-pay (fixed-coupon) bond will make the same payment at a pre-determined interest rate and frequency until maturity.
 A floating rate bond will make payments based on a benchmark interest rate that changes through time.
-Some common floating rate benchmark interest rates are CDOR (Canadian Dealer Offered Rate) and LIBOR (London Interbank Offered Rate).
+Some common floating rate benchmark interest rates are CDOR (Canadian Dollar Offered Rate) and LIBOR (London Interbank Offered Rate).